SSPENELOPE/react-weatherapp/README.md

 # ChangeLog
+### 3/29/23 :
+* Added a if statement to the use effect on the currentweather page, this should fix the issue where the entirety of the page was not working when it could not find the users data.

 ### 3/28/23 :
 * Migrated to an alternative azure resource group as my previous one costed to much, DB was recreated and reworked so bugs are likely as I have not had time to trouble shoot and or find all of them.